In case of emergency, please dial 9-1-1 immediately

 - Must be attended at all times.

-If you light a fire, you must make sure it is extinguished before leaving the area.
+When you light a fire, you must make sure it is extinguished before leaving the area.
 You must have the landowner’s permission before igniting a fire on private land.

 Emergency Measures